Defense Budget

 - Report

-Answers to Questions for the Record Following a Hearing on Approaches to Reducing the Department of Defense’s Compensation Costs
+Answers to Questions for the Record Following a Hearing on the Navy’s 2025 Shipbuilding Plan and Its Implications for the Shipbuilding Industrial Base

-The Senate Armed Services Committee’s Subcommittee on Personnel convened a hearing at which David E. Mosher, CBO’s Director of National Security Analysis, testified.
-This document provides CBO’s answers to questions for the record.
+The House Subcommittee on Seapower and Projection Forces convened a hearing at which Eric J. Labs, CBO's Senior Analyst for Naval Forces and Weapons, testified.
+This document provides CBO’s answers to questions submitted for the record.

 - Report